 Richard P. Belcher, Jr.

 Richard P. Belcher, Jr. is the John D. and Frances M. Gwin Professor of Old Testament and the Academic Dean at Reformed Theological Seminary Charlotte.
-He is also an ordained minister in the PCA and pastored an urban nondenominational church in Rochester, New York for ten years.
+He is the author of ‘The Messiah and the Psalms’, as well as commentaries on Genesis, Job and Ecclesiastes and has a decade of pastoral experience.